It's Tight Like That: Recording

-Being based in Chicago, Illinois, they had access to the record label Vocalion Records.
+Being based in Chicago, they had access to the record label Vocalion Records.
 Vocalion recorded two versions of the song in Chicago, on September 19, and October 8, 1928, but these were unreleased.
 It was the third recording undertaken on October 24 that year, which became the version that was issued in December.
-Both Tampa Red and Georgia Tom provided the vocals in a call and response manner.
+Both Tampa Red and Georgia Tom provided the vocals in a call and response style.
 Tampa Red on bottleneck guitar and Georgia Tom playing the piano supplied the musical accompaniment.
-The B-side of the disc was recorded on October 16, 1928.
-It was "Grievin' Me Blues", accredited to Georgia Tom alone, even though his vocals and piano playing were accompanied by Tampa Red on guitar.
-That song was written by Georgia Tom.